ostendo-io/wawagardenbar-app/scripts/README.md

-# Database Seed Scripts
+# Database Scripts

-This directory contains scripts for seeding the database with test data.
+This directory contains scripts for seeding and managing the database.

 ## Menu Seeding